-- The best part is that it can keep the data intact and it won't put you in situation of any data loss.
+- It can keep the data intact and it won't put you in the situation of any data loss.

 - It comes with Mac and Windows versions.